5 Books That Feel Like a Warm Hug (When your world is pure chaos)

 Mind with 50 tabs open✅

 When life gets crunchy, I don’t reach for a thriller.
-I reach for a “warm hug” book, one which I have read and can re read to feel the comfort of reading.
+I reach for a “warm hug” book, the one that I have read and can re-read to feel the comfort of reading.
 These are the five books I return to when I need to find my center:

 1. A Boy Called Dustbin by Arjun Krishnakumar

 If you grew up in India in the 90s, this book is a literal time machine.
+This has been my first book of 2026, and it was such a comfort read.
+They say you do not find a book, the book finds you.
 Ashwin’s journey through relocation and new friendships in Kalpavriksha Colony is a delightful, light-hearted ride.
 It’s the kind of “warm hug” that comes from nostalgia—reminding us of a simpler time when chaos was just a vacation at cousins’ homes.
 Chill and thrill barely had any meaning then.

 2. Gone with the Wind by Margaret Mitchell

 Scarlett O’Hara is my “first love” for a reason.
+Well, Rhett Butler is my crush though and possibly, I too, has a thing for the bad boys.
 While the world sees her as stubborn, I see a woman who knows that “tomorrow is another day.”
+Rhett is the perfect Yin to Scarlett’s Yang.
 This book is a 1,000-page embrace that whispers: You can survive now, and you can thrive afterward.

 3. The Door-to-Door Bookstore by Carsten Henn

 This book is a love letter to books and the people who read them.
-Following Carl Kollhoff, who hand-delivers books to his “friends,” reminds us that even in a digital world, human connection is the ultimate “order.”
+Following Carl Kollhoff, who hand-delivers books to his friends, reminds us that even in a digital world, human connection is the ultimate “order.”
 It’s a gentle, whimsical hug that celebrates the magic of finding exactly the right story at the right time.
+It was a random comfort read for me from a recently opened Library near my home.

 4. A Man Called Ove by Fredrik Backman